mozilla/ai-guide/templates/content/ai-basics/index.md

 #### What are the pros & cons of using an LLM?

-Although LLMs have made it possible for computers to process human language ways that have been previously difficult, if not impossible, they are not without trade-offs:
+Although LLMs have made it possible for computers to process human language in ways that have been previously difficult, if not impossible, they are not without trade-offs:

 - Pros
   - **Improved Token Prediction Accuracy**: LLMs are trained on large amounts of human-readable data (e.g. written text, code, and audio) and rely on state-of-the-art techniques to determine patterns within those data.
 The size and pattern recognition techniques (e.g. Transformers) improve the accuracy of predictions over previous systems.